esphome/esphome-docs/components/lvgl.rst

 The binary will only include any of the above if used in the configuration.

-You can display the embedded symbols among the text by their codepoint address preceeded by ``\u``, eg. ``\uF00C``:
+You can display the embedded symbols among the text by their codepoint address preceded by ``\u``, eg. ``\uF00C``:

 .. figure:: /components/images/lvgl_symbols.png
     :align: center

 .. note::

     The ``text_font`` parameter affects the size of symbols, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.
-If you set ``text_font`` on a widget to a custom ESPHome font, these symbols will likely not display, unles you include them manually from a FontAwesome OpenType file.
+If you set ``text_font`` on a widget to a custom ESPHome font, these symbols will likely not display, unless you include them manually from a FontAwesome OpenType file.

     For escape sequences to work, you have to put them in strings enclosed in double quotes.